ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model/index.md

 real time, something previously only available in expensive reporting tools, which you can now embed into your JavaScript application.

-## AlaSQL

-All the examples in this documentation are standalone examples that can be run inside the documentation and exported to Plunker.
-This is excellent as you can easily inspect fully working examples.
-To allow this, all the examples have mocked servers, as the examples in the docs and Plunker are client-side only.

-The mocked servers generate SQL to imitate how a real server might use the requests sent from the grid.
-These examples use [AlaSQL](http://alasql.org/) which is a JavaScript SQL database that works in browsers.

-This doesn't mean SQL must be used, you can use whatever back-end technology you want, it's just used in our examples.

 ## Full Stack Examples

 To accompany the examples in the documentation, we also provide the following full stack examples for reference.